 Inside stood professor Travigan, Zachary, and a small boy with a bandaged head.
 I barged in, slid the door shut behind me, and eagerly set about sealing it with the four levers.
 Only then did I let myself recover.
 Breathing gradually slowing down.
 Heartbeat returning to normal.

 “You don’t know how glad I am to see you”, I confessed.
 But I received no response.
 When I turned around, the professor and Zachary were nowhere to be seen.
-The boy stood unnaturally still, not visibly breathing.
+The boy stood unnaturally still, not visibly breathing, his outline growing hazy.
 When he finally opened his mouth as if to reply, metallic screeching came out...then the drill began to emerge.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, Alex BeymanWrite a Review